 Using Cohesity DataPlatform with Cisco UCS enables Navis to consolidate file and object data, and achieves unified management from one pane of glass.
 Because restores under the previous solution were so cumbersome, it was difficult to define and measure RPO and RTO.
 Now, restores take longer to log into the GUI interface than to actually restore a VM with Cohesity.
 Also, the deduplication and compression rate is 5:1, a vast improvement from the previous infrastructure and a true global dedupe solution.

 The capabilities of Cohesity beyond backup and recovery will allow the IT team to put a business continuity plan in place and leverage Cohesity for disaster recovery.
-With Cohesity’s native integration with Oracle RMAN, Navis can set up an NFS mount for scale out storage.
+With Cohesity’s native integration with Oracle RMAN, Navis can set up an NFS mount for scale-out NAS.
 Soon the company will also explore ways to use Cohesity among its business units for simplified test and development.
 Once Pure Storage is implemented over the next year, Navis plans to take snapshots and grab the Pure snapshot back onto Cohesity, instead of going into a VM and backing up through vCenter.
 This will provide greater productivity for other workloads.

 Navis has realized many benefits with Cohesity including: